DataDog/integrations-core/fluxcd/README.md

 ##### Metric collection

-This example demonstrates the configuration as Kubernetes annotations on your Fluxcd pods.
+This is an example configuration with Kubernetes annotations on your Fluxcd pods.
 See the [sample configuration file][4] for all available configuration options.

 ```yaml
 apiVersion: v1